davekopecek/drude-d7-starter/README.md

 # Drude Drupal 7 Starter

-This is an empty Drude Drupal 7 installation.
+An empty Drude installation for Drupal 7 sites.
 Git pull your existing site into /docroot

 TODO: Edit Everything after this line